NTAILab/bosk/docs/getting_started.rst

 It allows to create arbitrary complex pipeline by combining block placeholders (wrappers).

+`FunctionalPipelineBuilder` is a context manager, and thus can be used to specify context for `with` block.
+Any block inherited from `PlaceholderMixin`, can be added to the current context builder, without direct referencing the builder.

 For example, to create Deep Forest with two layers, the following code can be used:

 .. code-block:: python